intvnet/ruliplus-login/README.md

-# Sign in with Ruliplus
+# Sign in with 2game

 ### ※ Getting Start
 ```